nikhilweee/shis/README.md

 A drop in replacement for python -m http.server, albeit for images.

-optional arguments:
+options:
-  -h, --help            show this help message and exit -c, --clean           remove existing --thumb-dir (if any) before processing -s, --selection       enable selection mode on the website -p PORT, --port PORT  port to host the server on (default: 7447) -d DIR, --image-dir DIR
+  -h, --help            show this help message and exit -c, --clean           remove existing thumb dir (if any) before processing -s, --selection       enable selection mode on the website -p PORT, --port PORT  port to host the server on (default: 7447) -d DIR, --image-dir DIR